hasura/graphql-engine/manual/tutorial/adding-relationships.rst

 Exploiting relationships in your data
 -------------------------------------

-The Data microservice allows to setup different relationships between data, which allows us to be able to make more complex and interesting queries to fetch data.
+The Data microservice allows to setup different relationships between data, which enables you to make more complex and interesting queries to fetch data.

 For example:

 .. code-block:: javascript
+   :emphasize-lines: 6, 14-16

-   // Current output of select query
+   // Normal output of select query
    [{
       "id": 1,
       "title": "My first article",